 We, at DemandFarm, believe that there are better uses for it than just creating a formal hierarchy for internal use.
 As discussed in this blog the essence of key account management is value creation.
 But what if a key account manager can create an incredible value proposition, but doesn't know who to tap into the client organization to ensure that it is given a fighting chance?

-The best organizational chart is one that allows this hapless key account manager to understand how to navigate the murky waters of value addition for clients.
+The best organizational software is one that allows this hapless key account manager to understand how to navigate the murky waters of value addition for clients.

 I would love to say that this is the perfect business opportunity and you should rush out and make such software.
 But unfortunately, there is no denying that many have already understood the value of this type of org chart software.
 There are many options in the market currently.
 But with so many options of organization chart software how is a key account manager to decide which one is the best?